-Vegetables: toss lots of veggies into your salad.
+Vegetables: Toss lots of veggies into your salad.
 Top spinach soup with avocado, artichoke hearts and corn to get you closer to your fibre goals.
 Ensure that your mealtime sides are veggies.
 You would only be happy if you include a cup of split peas in your diet because that itself offers 16.3 grams of fibre.
-[Read: Best Vegetables to Lose Weight]

-Fruit salad: start the day with berries and your favourite fruits.
+Fruit salad: Start the day with berries and your favourite fruits.
 A cup of raspberries has about a third of your daily fibre requirements.
 If you have a sweet tooth, replace dessert with fruit.
 A medium-sized pear has about 5.5. grams of fibre.
-[Read: Can overeating Fruits cause weight Gain?]

 To know when a food has added fibre, look for oat bran, barley bran, pectin, cellulose, gums, soluble corn fibre, polydextrose, fruit extracts, agave, etc on the label.